Space-ground Fluid AI for 6G Edge Intelligence: Overview of Space-ground Fluid AI

 \section{Overview of Space-ground Fluid AI}

-In this section, we first present the SGIN network architecture.
-Following this, we highlight research opportunities for AI design arising from the unique characteristics of SGIN.
+In this section, we first present the network architecture of SGINs.
+Following this, we highlight research opportunities for AI design arising from the unique characteristics of SGINs.
 This section serves as the foundation and motivation for the techniques we propose in Section \ref{section:key_techniques}.